androidSalander/conspiracy_api/README.md

   keyword TEXT - A short name to easily identify conspiracies
   description TEXT - A description of what the conspiracy entails
   proof TEXT - A description of how Ancient Astronaut Theorists attempt to prove their conspiracies
+  mainstream_science TEXT - The truth according to non-believers
   year TEXT - Approximately when the conspiracy happened, or when it began
   location_id INTEGER - Links to the locations table mentioned below